Meet Monica Kowal

 All OSC Branches are focused on incorporating the investor perspective into their various activities.
 Over time, we realized the potential of having an internal office that’s focused on research, policy, education and outreach, which provides valuable insight into the investor perspective as we work toward fulfilling our important mandate.

-Click here to visit the OSC website and learn more about Monica.
 The OSC’s Statement of Priorities also contains additional information about the OSC’s investor priorities.
 Learn about the OSC’s new Investor Office at www.InvestorOffice.ca.

 A previous version of this article appeared on November 27, 2015.
 The article has been changed from a previous version that reflected her then-role as Acting Chair.